evmin/camel-kubernetes-demo/reference/01_how.md

 <query objectName="org.apache.camel:context=*,type=routes,name=*" attribute="ExchangesCompleted" type="CUMULATIVE:1" resultAlias="camel.route.exchanges:%name%:#attribute#"/>
 ```

-The Camel metric declaration above is a template that instructs the agent to capture the Exchanges Complpeted count for all routes across all Camel contexts in the JVM.
+The Camel metric declaration above is a template that instructs the agent to capture the count of the completed Exchanges for all routes across all Camel contexts in the JVM.
 Please check the [Jmxtrans Agent documentation](https://github.com/jmxtrans/jmxtrans-agent) for the more information on the placeholders and the configuration in general.

-The only thing the application is required to provide is the APM_META_NAME environment variable - to group the metrics under umbrella of the originating deployment, similar to how logging is set up.
-At present there is no way for a container in Kubernetes to infer the entity that has created it - being it a Deployment, a Job or a CronJob - so the appication needs to provide this explicitly.
+The only thing the application is required to provide is the APM_META_NAME environment variable - to group the metrics under umbrella of the originating deployment, similar to how logging does it.
+At present there is no way for a Kubernetes container to infer the entity that has created it - being it a Deployment, a Job or a CronJob - so the appication needs to provide this explicitly.

 The parameter is usually included in the Kubernetes deployment YAML: